 "The micro-fine mesh ensures that no tea leaves escape into your cup."

 Best Design: Fred & Friends Manatea Tea Infuser at Amazon

 Best for Travel: Zojirushi Stainless Steel Mug with Tea Leaf Filter at Amazon

-"Ideal for travel and it truly keeps drinks hot for several hours."
+"The Zojirushi mug is 100 percent leak-proof and it keeps drinks hot for several hours."